thepower/power-docs/docs/01-about.md

 **Power DCloud** is the world’s first DeInfra, which completely beats the problem of inability to build really decentralized dApps without centralized parts or the necessity to use centralized services.

-Based on blockchain platform DCloud combines a universal set of services: multi virtual machines, decentralized storage, sophisticated tokenomisc, nodes and chains, with [Power Hub](https://hub.thepower.io/) as one-stop entry for developers, users, node providers and projects.
+Based on blockchain platform DCloud combines a universal set of services: multi virtual machines, decentralized storage, sophisticated tokenomics, nodes and chains, with [Power Hub](https://hub.thepower.io/) as one-stop entry for developers, users, node providers and projects.

 ## About us